ETCLabs/Sound2Light/doc/s2l_changelog.md

 # Sound2Light Change Log

+### Version 0.0.2.1.0.8 - 1 Mar 2017

+- Fixed BPM OSC Messages with a one digit value being interpreted falsely on EOS

+- Fixed Manualy entered BPMs not being saved in presets

 ### Version 0.0.2.1.0.7 - 14 Sep 2016

 - Fixed BPM OSC Messages not stopping when turning of OSC Output